mullvad/win-split-tunnel/leaktest/README.md

 Evaluate whether DNS requests can be moved outside tunnel.

 Due to how DNS requests and caching of responses is architectured in Windows, it's rare that a split tunneling solution will be able to move requests outside the tunnel.
-In this test, we're issuing DNS requests from an app being split, using the Windows infrastructure, and monitoring for DNS traffic outside the tunnel.
+In this test, we're issuing DNS requests from an app being excluded, using the Windows infrastructure, and monitoring for DNS traffic outside the tunnel.

 `leaktest st4`